intercloud/gobinsec/README.md

     - '?'
 ```

+You can pass more than one binary to check on command line.

-Exit code is *1* if binary is vulnerable, *2* if there was an error analyzing binary and *0* otherwise.
-If binary is vulnerable, exposed vulnerabilities are printed in report.
+Exit code is *1* if exposed vulnerabilities were found, *2* if there was an error analyzing a binary and *0* otherwise.
+If a binary is vulnerable, exposed vulnerabilities are printed in report.

 You can pass *-verbose* option on command line to print vulnerability report, even if binary is not vulnerable and for all vulnerabilities, even if they are ignored or not exposed.

 You can set *-strict* flag on command line so that vulnerabilities without version are considered matching vulnerability.
 In this case, you should check vulnerability manually and disable it in configuration file if necessary.

-You can pass more than one binary on command line.
-In this case, there will be cache on calls to NVD database.
+You can pass configuration file with *-config config.yml*, see configuration section below.

 ## Configuration